 11 20 AM The case for investing in mid to end-of-life assets

-New technology narrowbody aircraft are broadly perceived as a safe bet for investors but in an environment defined by a search for yield, do not always generate dramatic returns.
-Older aircraft, whilst presenting their own challenges, can represent significant opportunity for those with the right risk profiles.
+New technology narrowbody aircraft are broadly perceived as a safe bet for investors but these assets do not always generate the lofty returns certain investors seek.
+Older aircraft, whilst presenting their own challenges, can represent significant opportunity for those with the right risk appetite.

 Hear the case for engaging in this market segment, how to overcome the challenges therein and generate yield.